 - To win your case, you will need to prove that the product caused your illness.

 - You must understand that the expiration date might not be enough to support your product liability lawsuit.

 - An attorney will need to see your proof of injuries.

 - You might not win your case if your resulting illness is minor.
 For example, if you consumed spoiled milk which only gave you a stomach ache for a few hours.

 - The illness must have caused major side effects, and as a result negatively impacted your financial health.
 For instance, if you were admitted to the hospital for a few days, you might have cause for a lawsuit.

-A Phoenix personal injury lawyer may be able to help you pursue legal action against the food distributor or the manufacturer.
+A skilled personal injury lawyer may be able to help you pursue legal action against the food distributor or the manufacturer.
 An experienced attorney can help you understand your local food safety laws.
 In addition, a lawyer can help you recover damages associated with a serious case of food poisoning or illness from expired product.